4ntoined/hartley_codes/readme.md

 -tweaked the code to A) run faster and B) show the h2o map -gonna tweak a few more things and see if we can see the co2 map also as well

+my data file legend:
+oozaru3.txt- golden one
+all the scans I'm using, in chronological order, with pixel scale and comet dist oozaru2.txt- above but not in order oozaru.txt- above but all last scans pulled, no cuts seven/eight/twelve_v2.txt/dat- includes pixel scale and comet dist seven/eight/twelve.txt/dat-

+broly.txt-
+oozaru3 with no pixel scale and comet dist ssbevegeta.txt- broly with no cuts

 notes:
 more to come